Brow Lift (Browplasty) Surgery Cost and Procedure Guide

 We stress the importance of being as open and honest with the surgeon as possible.
 This will allow them to make fully informed decisions about what is best for the patient's care.
 It will also allow patients to be frank about the goals and ensure that they are realistic and achievable.
 This, in turn, will mean patients are more likely to be happy with the results of the brow lift.

-During the brow lift consultation, the surgeon will examine the forehead area in order to decide the most appropriate surgical technique to use.
-They will consider the features of this area that the patient is concerned about, the quality of the skin and the position of the hairline.
-They may also ask for permission to take before and after pictures of the area for the medical records.
+During the brow lift consultation, the surgeon will examine the forehead area to decide the most appropriate surgical technique to use.
+They will consider the features of this area that the patient is concerned about, the quality of the skin, and the hairline's position.
+They may also ask for permission to take pictures of the area for the medical records before and after pictures.

 Questions to ask during a brow lift consultation?

-While the brow lift consultation is an opportunity for the surgeon to learn information about the patient, it is also an opportunity for patients to ask any questions they may have.
-Patients may find it useful to write down any questions they can think of about the procedure on a piece of paper before the consultation.
+While the brow lift consultation is an opportunity for the surgeon to learn information about the patient, it is also an opportunity for patients to ask any questions.
+Therefore, patients may find it useful to write down any questions they can think of about the procedure on a piece of paper before the consultation.
 This way, they will feel prepared.
 Below is a list of questions patients may wish to ask the surgeon during the consultation:

 - Which brow lift technique do you think is most suitable for me?